 New Student Awards

-Roger Williams University also offers a $35,000/year scholarship program to which students who qualify may apply.
+Roger Williams University also offers a scholarship program starting at $30,000/year for four consective years of undergraduate study to which students who qualify may apply.
 The Intercultural Leadership Ambassador Program and Scholarship recognizes students who have demonstrated academic achievement, leadership, and contributions to their community.

 Effective fall 2019